-Environments in Kentico Kontent let developers create snapshots of your production project.
-Within the environments, you can safely make changes to existing content and models without affecting production.
-Content and assets within non-production environments do not count towards your subscription plan limit.
+Environments in Kontent let you create snapshots of your production project.
+In non-production environments, you can safely make changes to the content model and the content itself without affecting what your customers see on production.

 Table of contents

 Environments are a tool for development purposes, not for content production.

 For example, if you need to adjust the existing content model or programmatically modify hundreds of items, we recommend using a non-production environment to test the change before making it on production.

 Every Kontent project comes with a default environment called Production.
 This environment cannot be deleted or renamed.

 Let's say you want to change the way you use images in your project and move towards using assets in components.
 To do that, you need to create a content type for the components and migrate all the image assets to components of that type.

 As with all changes to the content model, it's best to validate what you're doing before migrating to the production environment: